 Store in an airtight container for up to five days.

-*Time saver tip for room temperature eggs: if you don’t have an hour for your eggs to be at room temp for a bowl of water with luke warm water and gently place the eggs in the bowl for 10 minutes.
+*Time saver tip for room temperature eggs: if you don’t have an hour for your eggs to be at room temp, fill a bowl of water with lukewarm water and gently place the eggs in the bowl for 10 minutes.
 I highly recommend measuring out all of your ingredients while you are waiting. 🙂

 DID YOU MAKE THIS RECIPE?